ridoansaleh/fluid/README.md

-A simple fluid-sticky leftbar example on a basic page structure that consists of :<br>
+A simple fluid-sticky leftbar example on a basic HTML page structure that consists of :<br>
 1. Page Wrapper<br>
 2. Header<br>
 3. Main (content displayed)<br>